KEDG: History

 At Christmas time Sunny 106.9 plays continuous Christmas music from the Friday before Thanksgiving all the way to Christmas Day.
-At this time the station is generally known as the Christmas Sunny 106.9 with the slogan "all your holiday favorites it's a central Louisiana tradition".
-Sunny 106.9 also airs the John Tesh Radio Show.
+At this time the station is generally known as the Christmas Sunny 106.9 with the slogan "Sounds of the season".
+Sunny 106.9 also airs the John Tesh Radio Show each evening.

+In March 2025, it was announced that Stephens Media Group would be selling its four stations in the Alexandria area to Globecomm Media for $350,000; the sale was completed in June 2025.